DanielLapido/Covid19_Dashapp/README.md

 # Table of Contents:

 - Latest information: Displays the total number of confirmed, recovered and deaths cases worldwide.
 It also allows to click on each country and a pop up will show the information for that country.
 It is also possible to select the type of map to be displayed.
+Even a 3D worldwide visualization is available.

 - Evolution of the virus: A temporal world map animation is implemented so that not only the latest information is available but also the daily information of the virus since the outbreak.
 The curve of number of deaths and confirmed cases is also displayed.
 It allows multiple selection so that the evolution between countries can be compared.